JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

     PackageName/src/PackageName.jl
 ```

-Note that in the case above, a new package with the name `PackageName` is generated in the current folder.
+Note that a new package with the name `PackageName` is generated in the current folder in the case above.
 However, it is also possible to use an absolute/relative path to generate a new package in a specific folder.
-The `generate` function creates a new folder (with the name that matches the package name) with the following content
+The `generate` function creates a new folder (with the name that matches the package name) with the following content.

 ```julia
 ├── Project.toml